-Our fourth grandchild, first grandson, from our youngest girl, finally arrived after nearly 48 hours of labor, and all are doing fine.
-We are blessed.
+Our fifth grandchild, first grandson (Max), from our youngest girl, finally arrived after nearly 48 hours of labor, and all are doing fine.
+We are blessed ❤️

 I had originally planned one of my extended style articles with recaps and reviews of fitness material my wife Sheila and I have learned, plus the application of those ideas to our own recent ongoing recovery from illness, reduced and lack of rounded activity, and some of the mental and emotional challenges we faced within ourselves,